-This project is not designed to make more work for you… it is designed with you and your students in mind, to be used as a tool to meet the requirements of your state academic standards in science content in addition to select standards in reading, writing, speaking, mathematics and social sciences.
-All lessons will be aligned to the academic standards of states within the Chesapeake Bay watershed.
+These materials are not designed to make more work for you… they are designed with you and your students in mind, to be used as a tool to meet the requirements of your state academic standards in science content in addition to select standards in reading, writing, speaking, mathematics and social sciences.
+All lessons are aligned to the academic standards of states within the Chesapeake Bay watershed.

-Students in grades 8-10 will be the initial target for the educational modules.
-Project educational staff will be soliciting feedback from current practitioners in classrooms throughout the watershed to determine everything from the types of student experiences that are “must-haves” to the degree of science content background information for teachers that is necessary to ensure confidence among the teachers who will be implementing the modules within their district’s curriculum.
+Students in grades 8-10 are the primary target for the educational modules.
+Project educational staff has solicited feedback from current practitioners in classrooms throughout the watershed to determine everything from the types of student experiences that are “must-haves” to the degree of science content background information for teachers that is necessary to ensure confidence among the teachers who will be implementing the modules within their district’s curriculum.

-Project-based educational modules will be accessed through the Expedition Chesapeake interactive website, providing an incredible amount of resources previously unavailable to teachers to be accessed in a single location without the need for more textbooks.
-Modules will be designed to allow teachers to integrate content and skill development across the curriculum or be used exclusively within the science curriculum—the choice is yours.
+Project-based educational modules can be accessed through the Expedition Chesapeake interactive website, providing an incredible amount of resources previously unavailable to teachers to be accessed in a single location without the need for more textbooks.
+Modules are designed to allow teachers to integrate content and skill development across the curriculum or used exclusively within the science curriculum—the choice is yours.

-Examples of planned resources include digital video interviews with research scientists who are exploring current management practices that address ecological challenges throughout the watershed, lesson plans designed to engage and excite the students about examining real-world issues within their local area, comprehensive background information for teachers and the ability to access current research information all within a single location.
+Examples of planned resources include digital video interviews with research scientists who are exploring current management practices that address ecological challenges throughout the watershed.
+Lesson plans are designed to engage and excite the students about examining real-world issues within their local area and include comprehensive background information for teachers with the ability to access current research information all within a single location.